• Skip to primary navigation

 U.S. Department of Commerce.
 YYYY.
 Bureau of Economic Analysis, Regional Economic Accounts, Washington, D.C., reported by Headwaters Economics’ Economic Profile System, headwaterseconomics.org/eps.

-How should I cite data from EPS reports?
+How do I cite data in downloaded EPS reports?

 Every page of an EPS report includes a full citation at the bottom.
 Headwaters Economics recommends that you cite data from EPS reports as follows: